CiscoDevNet/eve2cml/README.md

 Disclaimer:  There's certainly things out there which do not properly translate.
 If you encounter anything then raise an issue in the issue tracker and I'll look into it.

 > [!NOTE]
 > It is possible to change node types when importing.
 For example, you might want to change IOSv-L2 instances to IOLL2-XE instances by providing a custom import map.
-Note, however, that this does **NOT** change the device configuration of the imported nodes.
+However, this does **NOT** change the device configuration of the imported nodes.
 So, if the configuration uses `GigabitEthernet0/4` in the original IOSv-L2 configuration then it is your responsibility to change this to `Ethernet1/0` for the configuration of the imported IOLL2-XE device.
 This can be easily done via a sed script or using a text editor and global search and replace.
-However, this might be more involved depending on the original/target device type.
+But this might be more involved depending on the original/target device type.
+See the "Change configurations" section below for an example.

 ### Usage